scrapy/scrapyd/docs/config.rst

 Default
   ``logs``
+Also used by
+  :ref:`webui`, to link to log files

 .. _items_dir:

 items_dir
 ~~~~~~~~~

-The directory in which Scrapy items are stored.
+The directory in which to write Scrapy items.

-If this option is non-empty, the `FEEDS <https://docs.scrapy.org/en/latest/topics/feed-exports.html#std-setting-FEEDS>`__ Scrapy setting is set as follows, resulting in feeds being stored in the specified directory as JSON lines:
+If this option is non-empty, the `FEEDS <https://docs.scrapy.org/en/latest/topics/feed-exports.html#std-setting-FEEDS>`__ Scrapy setting is set as follows, resulting in feeds being written to the specified directory as JSON lines:

 .. code-block:: json